 Sometimes in making goals, you can be too ambitious.
 If a goal is not realistic, then it’s time for a re-evaluation.

 Celebrate your achievements

-no matter how small.
+No matter how small, celebrate your achievements.
 Making a commitment to a healthier lifestyle is a tremendous achievement, even if your fitness goal is a little harder to reach than you first thought.
 On overcoming a medium-term milestone, look back to the start of your training diary and appreciate how far you’ve come.

 Have a secondary fitness goal in mind

 For example, if your ultimate goal is to lose 20kg, an ability to jog for 20 minutes may be your secondary goal.
 Achieving this secondary goal is still a great success.

 If your plan of attack leaves you reeling on the canvas listening to the 10-count.
 Dust yourself off, finish the round.
 Regroup and come up with a new strategy for the next round.
 The fight is never over until you lay down and die.
 If you are having problems training in a certain way, come at it from another angle.
 Find what is right for you, scale it up or down and find a workaround.